EricssonResearch/oscore-edhoc/draft-palombini-core-oscore-edhoc.md

 5. Process the CoAP request.

 The following sections describe 2 ways of signalling that the EDHOC message is transported in the OSCORE message.
-In a next update of these document, we will

 ## Signalling in a New EDHOC Option {#sign-1}